 The terms credit card limit and credit line are used to describe how much you can charge on a card.
 If you have a $5,000 credit limit, you have access to a $5,000 credit line and can charge up to $5,000 maximum at any time.
 As you pay down what you’ve charged, you can charge again and again as long as you keep your total card balance $5,000 or less.
 But remember, only spend what you can afford to pay back — just because you have a high credit limit doesn’t mean you should max it out.

 Some credit card issuers will start you off with a small credit line, which means you can’t charge much.
 Often, you have to ask for a higher credit limit, and then the creditor will evaluate your credit, income and other financial details to decide whether to increase your credit limit.

-But with some Capital One cards, you have a chance to get a credit line increase by making your first five consecutive monthly payments on time.
+But with some Capital One cards, you have a chance to get a credit line increase in as few as six months with on-time payments.
 Here’s how that works.

 How does Capital One’s credit line increase program work?

 For certain cards, Capital One indicates that they will automatically review your account for credit line increases after as few as six months.

 But it’s important to note that Capital One also says it may decline credit line increases for a number of reasons, such as if credit reports show a late payment to another creditor.

 If you get a higher limit, you’ll be able to charge up to the new amount.
 This can mean you have more of a safety net in case of an emergency expense or a bigger purchase that comes up.
 Just be careful to spend only as much as you can afford.
 A higher credit limit can be tempting to use, but you might end up carrying a balance and paying interest on anything you charge and can’t pay off on time and in full.